Fujifilm X100VI vs Mobile Phone

 • The camera should have some kind of theft prevention, that either helps the user get the camera back or at least clear the pictures and render the camera useless.

-• Ricoh GR IIIX.
+• Ricoh GR IIIX HDF.
 26,3mm (40mm) f/2.8.
 11,3 x 6,4 x 3,3 cm.
 262 g.
+Does not have a built-in flash.
 Does not have privacy features.
-8.250 DKK.
+8.995 DKK.

-• Ricoh GR IIIX HDF.
+• Ricoh GR IIIX.
 26,3mm (40mm) f/2.8.
 11,3 x 6,4 x 3,3 cm.
 262 g.
+Does not have a built-in flash.
 Does not have privacy features.
-8.995 DKK.
+8.250 DKK.

 • Fujifilm X100VI.
-23mm (35mm) f/2.
+23mm (35mm) f/2.0.
 12,8 x 7,4 x 5,5 cm.
 521 g.
+Heavy weight with bad grip.
+Settings change by accident.
+Too complex menu system.
+Uncertain about automatic focus for self-timer and interval timer portraits.
 Does not have privacy features.
 13.790 DKK.

-Compact DSLR Alternatives?
+Compact DSLR Alternatives

 There are smaller and light-weight compact DSLR cameras, that could be an alternative to a compact camera.
 Benefits of these are more control of exposure, lens options, flash options and wider applications.
 The camera might be performing better in more different situations, but can be more expensive, less convenient and more intrusive.